NNPDF/nnpdf/doc/sphinx/source/vp/theorycov/outputs.rst

    theoretical predictions for each data point for the different scale choices.

-For an example set of reports and explanation see :ref:`here <theory-covmat-examples>`.
+For an example set of reports and explanations of their contents see :ref:`here <theory-covmat-examples>`.